NikaKharazishvili1212/online-market/README.md

 ## Requirements Checklist for Homework 2 (extended)
 - ✅ Added at least 3 superclasses in the hierarchy (including 1 abstract class)
-- ✅ Used polymorphism with an abstract class
+- ✅ Used polymorphism with abstract class (created/overrode abstract methods)
-- ✅ Created and overrode at least one abstract method
 - ✅ Used protected modifier at least 5 times
 - ✅ Overrode Object methods (toString(), hashCode(), equals()) for at least 3 classes